osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/install-pi-adapter-for-rdbms-using-docker.md

 ### Remove REST access to the Docker container

 If you remove the `--network host` option from the docker run command, REST access is not possible from outside the container.
-This can be valuable <!-- jokim Apr 12 2021: useful -->when you want to host an application in the same container as the RDBMS adapter but do not want to have external REST access enabled.
+This can be useful when you want to host an application in the same container as the RDBMS adapter but do not want to have external REST access enabled.